 The Delaware History Museum originally started as a Woolworth’s Department Store in downtown Wilmington dating back to the 1940’s.
-Today the art-deco building has evolved into one of the most interesting educational attractions in all of Delaware and houses the newly completed Jane and Littleton Mitchell Center for African American Heritage.
+Today the art-deco building has evolved into one of the most interesting educational attractions in all of Delaware and houses the recently added Jane and Littleton Mitchell Center for African American Heritage.

 About the Delaware History Museum